naclsn/cintre/README.md

 For now assumes platform is little endian LP64 (ie. `sizeof(size_t) == sizeof(void*) == sizeof(long) == 8`).

 - lexer doesn't handle insanely placed line continuation (eg. `#def\<nl>ine some` where `<nl>` is a literal new line)
+- declarators without a type (old C assumes these to be of type `int`)
 - unnamed function parameters (eg. `void main(int, char**)`)
 - expressions in array size (only plain int literals for now..)
 - pointer-to-pointer-to-function and more for now until less lazy about it